 - "if (FlushRequired)" true if the NVDIMM requires CPU cache flushes after BWs have been moved.
-This is indicated in the Block Data Window Invalidation Required flag returned as a response to the GetBlockNvdimmFlags DSM command. - The BW Status register is assumed to not set bit 31, the pending status bit, and these flows do NOT account for the pending status the NVDIMM returns. - Any of the steps that require a virtual address to be calculated for a register access can be implemented with a pre-initialized table.
+This is indicated in the Block Data Window Invalidation Required flag returned as a response to the GetBlockNvdimmFlags DSM command. - The BW Status register is assumed to not set bit 31, the pending status bit, and these flows do NOT account for the pending status the NVDIMM returns.
+A future Driver Writer's Guide update will contain details for handling pending once those flows have been architected. - Any of the steps that require a virtual address to be calculated for a register access can be implemented with a pre-initialized table.
 This allows the address translation to be calculated at driver initialization time, removing those calculations from the run time IO path. - Note that the namespace labels specified in the NVDIMM Namespace Specification support a physical block size on the media that is larger than the logical block size reported to the host operating system.
 The physical block size utilized with the BW aperture must be a multiple of 64 bytes since data is moved with cache line granularity.
 The logical block size does not have such restrictions.
-The following flows do not show the required logic for handling logical block sizes < physical block size, but it is easy to use a scratch buffer to load or store the remaining number of bytes (physical block size number of bytes to/from the host data buffer has occurred.
+The following flows do not show the required logic for handling logical block sizes < physical block size, but it is easy to use a scratch buffer to load or store the remaining number of bytes (physical block size logical block size) after the required load/store transfer of the logical block size number of bytes to/from the host data buffer has occurred.
 Since the bytes transferred in/out of the scratch buffer are not part of the host IO transfer, the additional transfer is only used to satisfy the BW HW and the data is thrown away.
-This solution wastes space in between each logical block but makes the implementation easy.

-The use of ADR is now required for support of NVDIMMs.
+This solution wastes space in between each logical block but makes the implementation easy. - The use of ADR is now required for support of NVDIMMs.
 The addition of ADR means that applications no longer need to explicitly commit data to the NVDIMM when utilizing App-Direct mode.
 For Storage Mode, drivers are still responsible for committing updates to the BW Command register to the NVDIMM and committing write data moved through the BW Aperture Register to the NVDIMM by utilizing the WPQ Flush feature.